Trooper Minute: How to spot an ATM skimmer

 When you’re at a gas pump or ATM, get in the habit of taking a look at the card reader.
 If a skimming device is installed, it may appear loose, not flush with the rest of the machine, or may have glue or tape residue.
 If you suspect that a skimmer is present, don’t use the machine and notify authorities.

 Finally, check your credit card statements regularly for fraudulent activity. if you find anything suspicious, notify your credit card company or bank to get a new card.
-It’s also recommended to regularly check your credit reports to ensure no one has compromised your identity.
+It’s also recommended to regularly check your credit reports to make sure no one has compromised your identity.